asrenninger/philamonitor/documentation/exploration.md

 -----

-Perhaps more valuable than probing individual points of interest is aggregating by areal units.
+Perhaps more valuable than probing individual points of interest is aggregating by areal units, which we do in this section.
 Philadelphia has roughly 150 neighborhoods (we use [definitions](https://github.com/azavea/geo-data/tree/master/Neighborhoods_Philadelphia) from local firm Azavea) and each responded differently to the pandemic.
 Neighborhoods dominated by office work, like the Navy Yard along with